perakakis/CoVidAffect/README.md

 **work_changed** – Codes changes in the participant’s employment status.
 Possible values are: no, telework, reduce, increase, erte (temporary employment suspension), fired, new, other.

-**activity** – Hours dedicated to physical activity during the past week: 0-2, 2-4, 4-6, 6-8, 8+.
+**physical_activity** – Hours dedicated to physical activity during the past week: 0-2, 2-4, 4-6, 6-8, 8+.

 **social_contact** – Codes social contact frequency in the past week compared with social contact before the crisis.
 Possible values are: same, less, more.

 **sleep** – Codes sleep quantity in the past week compared to normal.
 Possible values are: lot_less, less, same, more, lot_more.

 # Technical Validation
-To ensure data reliability, participants that submit mood data through the website are required to introduce their identification number and postal code, which are checked against the existing registers in the database.
-This step is not required when answering through the smartphone app.
+To ensure data reliability, participants who submitted mood data through the website were required to insert their identification number and postal code, which were checked against the existing registers in the database.
+This step was not required when entering data through the smartphone app.

+The visual analogue scales used to rate both valence and arousal were randomly initialized to avoid any bias caused by selection effort.
+Also, the mood assessment and weekly context questionnaires triggered through the smartphone app only showed one question per page.
+This technique helped the participant to focus on one question at a time.

 The database is periodically checked to identify possible duplicate records.
 We consider answers by the same participant with the same notification launch timestamp as duplicates and keep only the first register.